-Lawyers have already been hearing from patients who were injured when their DePuy Synthes elbow implants failed prematurely.
+Lawyers are filing lawsuits for patients who were injured when their DePuy Synthes elbow implants failed prematurely.
 The U.S. Food and Drug Administration had received dozens of reports of serious problems with the device before the company decided to take it off the market in December 2016.

 By then, the elbow replacements had already been implanted in thousands of patients.

-Lawsuits over the DePuy Synthes elbow replacement will likely involve those complications that led DePuy to pull the devices off the market in the first place.
-DePuy elbow lawsuits may claim: Loosening, Dislocation, and Revision Surgery.
+DePuy elbow lawsuits involve those complications that led DePuy to pull the devices off the market in the first place.
+Patients complained about implant loosening, dislocation and revision surgery.

 Please seek the advice of a medical professional before making health care decisions.